-The bonsai display stand is important; it emphasizes the bonsai.
+The bonsai display stand is important ... it emphasizes the bonsai.
 Quite often, it also raises the tree up off the table or bench.
 This is not unlike placing a painting on the wall.

+The closer to eye level, the better it can be seen by observers.
 More and more clubs are also raising the foundation benches before draping them and using individual pedestals, for the same purpose.

-There are many decorative scrolls available online.
+There are many decorative scrolls available.